About CLAPA

 CLAPA is committed to transparent, ethical fundraising practices, and we do everything we can to make our donors and fundraisers feel confident in how we use their data.
 Below is a summary of how we may use your information for fundraising.

-• We will only ever contact you by post or email to invite you to fundraise or donate, and you can opt out of these asks at any time.
+- We may contact you in the ways you’ve consented to (post, telephone, and/or email) to invite you to fundraise or donate, and you can opt out of these communications at any time.

 Your rights

-• CLAPA to change the way we contact you, and/or the type of content you receive
+- CLAPA to change the way we contact you, and/or the type of content you receive – you can also update this information using this form

 We’ll comply with any requests like these to the best of our ability, and we’ll make it as easy as we can for you.